195048/Mastermind/README.md

 # Mastermind

 Python game that uses kivy for it's graphical interface.
 The simulated game is mastermind.
+The results are stocked in a json file.

 ## Game rules :